Request Early Access Getting Started Guide

 }

 Before your agents can read email, send Slack messages, or check your calendar, you need to connect those services.
-This is a one-time setup.
-From then on, all your agents can use these connections.
+This is a one-time setup – after that, all your agents can use them.

 Gmail & Google Calendar